remyberda/weglot-php/README.md

 # weglottranslation-php
-The library to integrate to PHP
+The library to integrate Weglot translation to PHP